dothq/browser/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability by reaching out to us at `vulnerabilities@dothq.co`.
+You can report a vulnerability by reaching out to us at `vulnerabilities@dothq.org`.